A Weekend in Dog-Friendly Atlanta

 8 a.m.
 Piedmont Dog Park

 After starting off the morning with a free breakfast at the Hyatt House, let Fido get some off-leash exercise at Piedmont Dog Park.
 The three-acre park offers great views of the Atlanta skyline along with several cozy spaces and benches to kick back and enjoy the scenery.
-There are separate enclosures for small dogs and large dogs so your pup can make a new friend of the same size.
+There are separate enclosures for small and large dogs so your pup can make a new friend of the same size.
 Admission to the dog park is free.

 10 a.m.
 Historic Walking Tour With Your Dog